fuse-box/fuse-box/docs/getting-started/get-started.md

 - `fuse.ts` - There is always a main configuration script typically called `fuse.ts` or `fuse.js`.
 To see the full extent of configuration, [click here](./full-config.md).

+- `node_modules/.fusebox` - This is where all of the caching is stored.  **If anything ever goes wrong, try deleting this file.**

 - `tsconfig.json` - Optionally, the `tsconfig.json` file is also sourced for [some parts of configuration](../monorepo.md).

 - `homeDir` - *(defaults to the location of `fuse.ts`)* Every project has a root path which all bundles resolve by.